Issue 001 Live

 ▰ Reading the tape · our position

 Three patterns to take to the next CISO conversation.
 One: standalone cyber vendors are being consolidated faster than enterprise procurement cycles can refresh.
 If a customer signs a 3-year deal with a $100M ARR vendor today, the probability that vendor is independent at renewal is now materially below 50%.
 Two: every named deal touches either identity, data, or agent runtime.
 The classic EDR/network/SIEM stack is not where buyers are.
-Three: two of our 15 named vendors have just become bigger, faster, and harder to displace — Cyera and Torq.
-Update slide 6 of the deck before Monday.
+Three: two of the tracked emerging vendors — Cyera and Torq — have just become materially bigger, faster, and harder to displace.

 Vendor announcements · what shipped